 A study published just last year (hse.gov.uk) showed that 17.9 million working days had been lost in the UK due to stress, anxiety and depression in 2019/2020.
 And the issue couldn’t be more pertinent, with the on-going pandemic having a profound effect on everybody’s mental health and emotional resilience.

 There are steps we can take, however, to reduce stress – as a workplace and as an individual.
-Stress Awareness Month presents a great opportunity to talk about stress, acknowledge and give voice to your employees’ experiences, as well as to offer some sustainable solutions and coping mechanisms.
+National Stress Awareness Day a great opportunity to talk about stress, acknowledge and give voice to your employees’ experiences, as well as to offer some sustainable solutions and coping mechanisms.

-And so, in honour of Stress Awareness Month, we have compiled a list of our services best suited to reduce workplace stress and help create happier, healthier workplaces for everyone.
+And so, in honour of National Stress Awareness Day, we have compiled a list of our services best suited to reduce workplace stress and help create happier, healthier workplaces for everyone.

 Our webinars are 60-minute interactive sessions on a variety of topics in wellbeing and mental health.
 Delivered virtually, our experienced facilitators will take you through the topic, offer some actionable advice and practical tools to support your wellbeing and answer any questions you might have.
 We recommend the webinars below for their focus on stress-reduction: